apache/sis-site/source/build.md

 This task is executed automatically if the `apache-release` profile is activated at build time.
 Above command is for the cases where the developer wants the distribution file without rebuilding the whole project.
-Optionally, the Apache SIS version can be inserted as a 4th element between `sis-build-helper:` and `:dist` if there is many versions of the plugin in the local repository.

-The result will be created in the `target/distribution/apache-sis-<version>.zip` file.
+The result will be created in the `target/​distribution/​apache-​sis-​<version>.zip` file.
-To test, uncompress in any directory and execute `apache-sis-<version>/bin/sis`.
+To test, uncompress in any directory and execute `apache-​sis-​<version>/​bin/sis`.

 ## Known limitations   {#limitations}

 The current plugin implementation has some hard-coded values, especially:

-* The ZIP file content is copied from the `application/sis-console/src/main/artifact` directory.
+* The ZIP file content is copied from the `application/​sis-console/​src/​main/​artifact` directory.
-* The final filename is hard-coded to `apache-sis-<version>.zip`.
+* The final filename is hard-coded to `apache-​sis-​<version>.zip`.

 # SIS-specific Maven plugin   {#build-helper}

-Apache SIS uses a `sis-build-helper` plugin for SIS-specific tasks and Javadoc customization.
+Apache {{% SIS %}} uses a `sis-​build-​helper` plugin for SIS-specific tasks and Javadoc customization.
 This plugin is used automatically by `mvn install`.
 Consequently the remaining of this page can be safely ignored.
 This page is provided only as a reference for developers wanting to take a closer look to SIS `pom.xml` file.

 ## Localized resources compiler    {#resources}

-Localized resources are provided in `*.properties` files as specified by the `java.util.PropertyResourceBundle` standard class.
+Localized resources are provided in `*.properties` files as specified by the `java.util.Property­Resource­Bundle` standard class.
 However SIS does not use those resources files directly.
 Instead `*.properties` files are transformed into binary files having the same filename but the `.utf` extension.
-This conversion is done for efficiency, for convenience (the compiler applies the `java.text.MessageFormat` _doubled single quotes_ rule itself), and for compile-time safety.
+This conversion is done for efficiency, for convenience (the compiler applies the `java.text.Message­Format` _doubled single quotes_ rule itself), and for compile-time safety.

 In addition to generating the `*.utf` files, the resource compiler may modify the `*.java` files having the same name than the resource files.
 For example given a set of `Vocabulary*.properties` files (one for each supported language), the compiler will